lgrammel/storyteller/README.md

 ## Limitations

+- Tested on Chrome.
+Other browsers may not work.
 - No persistent execution with error handling
 - No user accounts / persistent data (only storage of image and audio files)
 - No user authentication / authorization